-Loss (Gain) on Fair Value Remeasurement of Contingent Consideration
+(Gain) Loss on Fair Value Remeasurement of Contingent Consideration

 Consideration payable for certain of our business combinations includes future payments that are contingent upon the occurrence of a particular event or events.
 We record an obligation for such contingent consideration payments at fair value on the acquisition date.
 We then revalue our contingent consideration obligations each reporting period.
-Changes in the fair value of our contingent consideration obligations, other than changes due to payments, are recognized as a loss (gain) on fair value remeasurement of contingent consideration in our condensed consolidated statements of income.
+Changes in the fair value of our contingent consideration obligations, other than changes due to payments, are recognized as a (gain) loss on fair value remeasurement of contingent consideration in our condensed consolidated statements of income.

-The change in the fair value remeasurement of contingent consideration for the three months ended March 31, 2019, was primarily due to changes in the expected timing of the achievement of certain remaining development milestones, a decrease in interest rates used to revalue our contingent consideration liabilities and the passage of time.
+Changes in the fair value remeasurement of contingent consideration for the three and six months ended June 30, 2019, were primarily due to changes in the probability and expected timing of achieving certain development milestones, partially offset by a decrease in interest rates used to revalue our contingent consideration liabilities and the passage of time.